Diaz5-hub/Duplicate-Vector-STL/README.md

 # Duplicate-Vector-STL
-This code is replicating the Vector STL.
+This code is replicating the fucntionality of the vector STL.